 The answers to common questions often depend on what the seller wants to achieve.
 Are they looking to get the highest price?
 Or the quickest sale?

-There’s no doubt your market knowledge and real estate experience gives you a fair idea of how to answer the question.
-But tools such as InfoSparks can help you provide the When is the best time to sell my house? questioner with a completely customized answer based on their type of home, neighborhood, local market and more.
+Your market knowledge and real estate experience provides insights on how to answer the question.
+But tools such as InfoSparks can help you provide the When is the best time to sell my house? questioner with a customized answer based on their type of home, neighborhood, local market and more.

 When is the best time to sell my house … for the highest price?

-In this example, my clients in the Twin Cities Region want to sell their previously owned, single-family property for the highest price.
-With InfoSparks, I can select:
+In this example, sellers in the Twin Cities Region want to sell their previously owned, single-family property for the highest price.
+With InfoSparks, you can select: